If you're betting on the First round Leader market for this event then check out our combined FRL/Form stats here.

-It's worth noting that there are a couple of ways you can choose to bet on this week's event: outright winner and 54-hole stroke play leader.
+It's worth noting that there are a couple of ways you can choose to bet on this week's event: outright winner and 54-hole strokeplay leader.
 Given that the eventual winner will triumph via the match play format, the bookmakers are paying just 4 places each way outright as per a more conventional match play event.
-The alternative is to ignore the match play on Sunday and treat the first 3 days as a standalone tournament which is what a handful of bookmakers have done by offering a 54-hole market at 5 places each-way 1/4 odds - Sky Bet, Stan James and Bet Victor are offering this market at the time of writing.
+The alternative is to ignore the match play on Sunday and treat the first 3 days as a standalone tournament which is what a handful of bookmakers have done by offering a 54-hole market.

 Lake Karinnyup CC.
 Designer: Alex Russell, 1929; Course Type: Classical; Par: 72; Length: 7,143 yards; Water Hazards: 1; Fairways: Santa Anna Hybrid Couch; Rough: Wintergreen Couch / Tall Fescue; Greens: Bentgrass (G6).

-At 7,143 yards the course isn't overly long by today's standards, however with a number of dog-leg holes and the omnipresent breeze coming in off the Ocean it will force players to use a full array of shots and every club in their bag.
-If the wind really does blow (as it often does each afternoon in this part of the world) then some holes can play quite long; that, coupled with closer bunkering around the greens and punishing run-off areas for wayward irons, should make this week more of a challenge for the top players with a premium on finding the greens in regulation and scrambling when putting surfaces are inevitably missed.
+At 7,143 yards the course isn't overly long by today's standards, however with a number of dog-leg holes and the omnipresent breeze coming in off the Ocean, it will force players to use a full array of shots and every club in their bag.
+If the wind really does blow (as it often does each afternoon in this part of the world) then some holes can play quite long; that, coupled with closer bunkering around the greens and punishing run-off areas for wayward irons, makes this a fair challenge for the top players with a premium on finding the greens in regulation and top-class scrambling when putting surfaces are inevitably missed.